 Modern GTM strategy has mastered the who (ICP), the what (value proposition), and the how (channels and plays).
 The critical missing dimension is the when.

-Timing Intelligence is the discipline of detecting and acting upon the real world moments that signal readiness to buy, renew, expand or switch.
-Rather than relying on probabilistic hints, Timing Intelligence tracks concrete evidence of change.
+Timing Intelligence detects and acts upon moments signaling readiness to buy, renew, expand, or switch, moving beyond probabilistic hints to concrete evidence of change.

 Examples include: